GianluigiVitale/db-hotel/README.md

 # Db-hotel
-Exercise about SQL using the database of a hotel.
+SQL exercises using the database of a hotel.

 ### Database:
 ![Preview](img/preview.jpg "Preview")